kwkou/815/articles/mobile-services-disaster-recovery.md

 		azure mobile migrate PrimaryService SecondaryService
 		info:    Executing command mobile migrate
 		Warning: this action will use the capacity from the mobile service 'SecondaryService' and delete it and the host name for 'PrimaryService' may not resolve for up to 30 minutes.
-Do you want to migrate the mobile service 'PrimaryService'? [y/n]: y
+Do you want to migrate the mobile service 'PrimaryService'? [y/n]: /documentation/articles/y
 		+ Performing migration
 		+ Migration with id '0123456789abcdef0123456789abcdef' started.
 The migration may take several minutes to complete.
 		+ Cleaning up